Yangxinyee/Research-on-Multi-Modal-HCI-System-of-Medical-Service-Robot/README.md

-# Ward Monitoring System Based on Robot Platform
+# Research on Multi-Modal HCI System of Medical Service Robot

 *The code is still being worked on......*